 Our experienced asbestos injury lawyers know that it’s often wise to try to negotiate for a settlement agreement with defendants prior to trial.
 Although sums paid in these agreements are often less than what one might win in a trial, they eliminate the risk of trial and provide meaningful relief in a more timely fashion.

 By the same token, plaintiffs need to be sure their attorney isn’t willing to accept a weak deal or back down from trial when they have a strong case.

 Here, the defendant attempted to assert firstly that their product didn’t contain asbestos, and secondly, even if it did, the plaintiff didn’t use the products with enough regularity to result in his illness.

 Jurors declined to adopt those assertions.
-Of course, there is no such thing as a safe amount of asbestos exposure, although courts generally reject the notion that tiny amounts of exposure can cause illness.
+Of course, there is no such thing as a safe amount of asbestos exposure, although courts generally reject the notion that tiny amounts of exposure to asbestos fibers can cause illness.
 Here, jurors found there was enough contact between the plaintiff and the defendant’s material that the resulting illness was plausible.